 How to be a boss that is a good listener

 You want your office to run like a finely-tuned machine, each gear meshing seamlessly with the others.
 This level of performance requires the WD-40 of organizations – communication skills and listening skills specifically.
 In my previous article, we listed three communication tips that grease the gears in an organization: listening skills, diffusing tense moments, and resolving hard feelings.
-Today, let’s delve more specifically into listening skills.
+Today, let’s delve more specifically into listening skills for productive work.

 Listening skills are, in my experience, an under appreciated skill that makes a considerable difference.
 You know what it’s like when people don’t listen: Misunderstandings abound, time is misued, productivity is wasted productivity and feelings can get hurt.
 In short, there’s unnecessary friction in the system.
 All due to the lack of listening.
 Developing listening skills, across the organization, keeps the gears greased.